0LNetworkCommunity/documentation/docs/misc/communtiy_wallet_activation.md

 ### Step #3:

-After enough addresses claim the offer, Dave can finalizes and cages the account by providing the threshold number.
+After enough addresses claim the offer, Dave can finalize and cages the account by providing the threshold number.

 ```
 libra txs community gov-cage -n 2